giaper23/News-Agency-Website/README.md

 ----------------------------
 <b>Info</b>:

-I had the exclusive responsibility of building the Back-End and deploying the project while also helping our team on the Front-End wherever they needed me.
+I had the responsibility of building the Back-End and deploying the project while also helping our team on the Front-End wherever they needed me.
 My original plan was to use Laravel but due to complications I had to scrap and rebuild the project without the help of a framework.
 Below is a list of features I built for this project while on tight schedule and under pressure.